Progress and goals

 Stefnir participated in signing a declaration of intent for investments for a sustainable recovery.
 Prime Minister´s Office, Festa – Center for Sustainability, The Confederation of Icelandic Bank and Finance Employees and the Icelandic Pension Funds Association worked on formulating the statement in extensive consultation with representatives of the main parties in the financial market.

 Stefnir is a founding member of IcelandSIF.
 The aim of IcelandSIF is to promote awareness and debate about the methods of sustainable and responsible investment.
-The chairwoman of IcelandSIF is Kristbjörg M. Kristinsdóttir, CFO of Stefnir.
+Kristbjörg M. Kristinsdóttir, CFO of Stefnir, is the former chairwoman of IcelandSIF.

 The ESG Reporting Guide for the Nasdaq Nordic exchanges provides guidance on data disclosure and the environmental, social and governance impact of listed companies.
 For more information on ESG reporting see our non-financial information.